palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 By [Agustin Armendariz](mailto:aarmendariz@gmail.com), [Aaron Williams](mailto:awilliams@cironline.org) and [Ben Welsh](mailto:ben.welsh@gmail.com)

 By now, the melodrama is mundane.
 The government is asked to release an important data set.
-They refuse.
+They dither.
 We moan.
 We groan.
-They dither.
-Sometimes we sue.
-Sometimes even organize.
+And sometimes we sue, or even (gasp!) organize.
+We don't always win, but more and more we do.
+In the final act the government makes good and, as we oftentimes have so procaciously demanded, __just__ releases the bulk data.

 In the final act, The government makes good and releases important data

 The small victories come first